The Kima Transaction Back End

 Custom Transaction Validation

 In /src/custom-transaction-validation.ts you can add your own custom validation logic.
-Kima does not know the requirements of your app, so it is up to you to make sure the transction makes sense.
-This is a convenience function, feel free to modifiy the middlware if you need lower level access.
+Kima does not know the requirements of your app, so it is up to you to make sure the transaction makes sense.
+This is a convenience function, feel free to modify the middleware if you need lower level access.

 The customTransValidation function

-• Will be called in middleware after basic param validation and before the /submit route handler is called
+• Will be called in middleware after basic param validation and before the /submit/transfer or /submit/swap route handler is called

 • Should return a string with the error message or the empty string if the transaction is valid.